curv3d/curv/README.md

 in both directions.

 The Curv project began in May 2016, and is a work in progress.
-It will be a some time before we are ready for a numbered release.
+It will be some time before we are ready for a numbered release.
 Contact the primary author Doug Moen via doug at the domain moens dot org.

 == How to Build Curv and TeaCAD